 Roll out a little more soft pink gum paste and cut out two slim rectangles for the heel.
 We utilised these pieces further by using them as small loops for actual ribbon to curl through; this was done to make the ribbon easier to remove when the cake is ready to cut.
 Placing the ribbon higher up on the ballet slipper also helps it to drape and tumble down the cake much better – a lovely aesthetic touch!

 To finish the slippers create tiny gum paste bows or rosettes and attach with edible glue.
-To make a pair of small bows why not have a look at this fabulous free fondant bows tutorial by fellow Bluprint writer, Tess Huff!

 To place and attach the slippers into the cake dip each stick in edible glue (you can also use royal icing or melted chocolate for a more firmer hold) and insert the ‘glue’ covered ends carefully into the tips of your slippers.
 Leave to set.
 Then carefully push into the top of your cake using the long nose pliers – don’t push down on the actual slippers or they’ll begin to break and cave in!